Hansmu/dynamodb-tutorial/README.md

 Query usually returns the results within a 100ms, whereas scan might even take a few hours to find the relevant data.

+## DynamoDB Architecture
+DynamoDB utilizes a service oriented architecture.
+This means that software components, which are called services, are provided to other services through a communication protocol over the network.
+Basically think of REST.

+Just like other AWS services, DynamoDB ensures a predefined and predictable level of performance at all times.

+Data transfer in DynamoDB happens through simple APIs like the GET, PUT, DELETE.

+Data is stored on SSDs.
+Each partition in DynamoDB provides about 10 GB data and is optimized to deliver predictable throughput.
+3000 RCUs and 1000 WCUs.
+In addition, DynamoDB stores at least 3 copies of your data in different facilities within the region.

+DynamoDB uses consistent hashing for scaling up and down.

+A table's throughput is divided between its partitions.
+The number of partitions is decided upon by considering the required throughput and/or size.

+Let's say that only size increases, and it causes the need for extra partitions.
+If you do not scale up your throughput, then you'll suffer in performance, as the throughput is divided between the partitions.

+Another situation, let's say that you want to migrate an SQL table to Dynamo.
+To speed up the process, you increase the WCUs to a large amount.
+This allocates a certain number of partitions.
+After you're done, you deallocate to a smaller load, as you don't need that much WCUs anymore.
+However, the number of partitions stays the same and your throughput gets divided between all of those partitions, causing terrible performance.

+**DynamoDB DOES NOT deallocate a partition once it has been provisioned!**